Rocket barrage from Gaza hits Israel, no one hurt - police

 JERUSALEM Palestinian militants in the Gaza Strip fired more than 30 rockets into Israel on Wednesday, the Israeli military said, in the heaviest such barrage in two years.

-The rocket fire, which police said resulted in no casualties, was claimed by the Islamic Jihad group and came a day after Israel killed three of its members in a Gaza air strike.
+The rocket fire, which police said caused no casualties, was claimed by the Islamic Jihad group and came a day after Israel killed three of its members in a Gaza air strike.

 Israeli forces fired tank shells in response at what the spokesman described as "two terrorist locations" in the Gaza Strip.
 There were no immediate reports from the Palestinian enclave of any casualties.